GLOBAL MARKETS-Cyprus leaves shares facing worst week since November

 Spain enjoyed a strong debt sale on Thursday and its 10-year bond yields, along with those of Italy and Portugal, continued to fall on Friday, although a Cypriot government bond due to pay out in June saw its yield spike to a staggering 131 percent.

-Key commodities such as oil and copper prices have also been hit by Cyprus's troubles, which have rekindled worries the euro zone crisis could damage the still-fragile global recovery.
+Key commodities such as oil and copper prices have also been hit by Cyprus' troubles, which have rekindled worries the euro zone crisis could damage the still-fragile global recovery.

-Brent oil was holding above $107 a barrel at 1245 GMT but was set for a second week in the red, having dropped 2 percent drop since Monday.
-Copper was facing its biggest weekly drop in four.
+Brent oil was holding above $107 a barrel at 1115 GMT but was set for a second week in the red, having dropped 2 percent drop since Monday.

-Carsten Fritsch, an analyst at Commerzbank, listed rising North Sea supply and the resumption of exports from South Sudan as two additional reasons for the weakness in oil.
+Carsten Fritsch, an analyst at Commerzbank, listed rising North Sea supply and the resumption of exports from South Sudan as two additional reasons for the weakness.

 "The latter might be attributable to Cyprus to some extent," Fritsch added.
 "But all this Cyprus fear is overdone."